 7.13 Local campaigns

-All the University’s local campaigns can be found by using the search box on the Southampton Solent University homepage.
+All the University’s local campaigns can be found by using the search box on the Solent University homepage.

 7.14 Media releases

 The University’s news archive provides details of any media releases.

 If you have any questions regarding our publication scheme please contact the Information Management and Compliance Officer on: